 It's important to keep in mind what you want before you go for it.

 2. Clear the RERA exam

-After you get hired, it's time to get your broker licence.
+After you get hired, it's time to get your broker license.
 The way to do this is to attend a course at the Dubai Land Department.
 The course takes about 20 hours of work.
-After clearing the exam, you will need to renew your licence every year.
+After clearing the exam, you will need to renew your license every year.
 There are a bunch of other training courses for you to specialise in available here.
-Most companies cover the cost of the licence for employees.
+Most companies cover the cost of the license for employees.

 3. Familiarize yourself with the area